-The Act on Co-operation within Undertakings is intended to promote employees’ opportunities to participate in developing the operations of an undertaking and to increase employees’ opportunities to exercise influence in the decision‑making process relating to their work, their working conditions and their positions.
+The Act on Co-operation within Undertakings (in Finnish only) is intended to promote employees’ opportunities to participate in developing the operations of an undertaking and to increase employees’ opportunities to exercise influence in the decision‑making process relating to their work, their working conditions and their positions.
 To meet these objectives, the Act contains provisions concerning employees’ rights to be provided information and defines the work, work community and other work arrangement-related matters which must be covered by cooperation negotiations.

 The purpose is also to strengthen cooperation between the employer, the personnel and the employment authorities to improve the position of the employees and to support their employment in relation to changes in the operations of the undertaking.
 The Act on Cooperation Within Undertakings specifies the required minimum level of cooperation, i.e. practical cooperation can be far more extensive and diverse.